zoicware/ZOICWARE/features.md

 - Apply Digital Vibrance - a slider will allow you to setup digital vibrance on all your monitors, this tweak will apply once restarting

 ## Install Packages
- - When installing zoicware if you choose to install packages using the [Download Zoicware Script](https://github.com/zoicware/ZOICWARE/blob/main/Download%20Zoicware.ps1) the script will use the local files
- - If the script can not find the packages it will attempt to install them from the internet
+ - This will download the latest DirectX and C++ packages from their source
      - Included Packages
           - DirectX
           - All Visual C++ Redistributables and Runtimes
           - Net 3.5 from the bootable media used to install windows
-- After they are finished Ngen.exe and DISM are ran to cleanup **Note:** this may take some time be patient
+- After they are finished Ngen.exe and DISM are ran to cleanup outdated assemblies
 ## Importing and Exporting Tweaks
 <img width="330" alt="image" src="https://github.com/zoicware/ZOICWARE/assets/118035521/1979c64e-c67a-47a5-823d-2446eb9ba006">
 <img width="250" alt="image" src="https://github.com/zoicware/ZOICWARE/assets/118035521/a7f90f3b-e0b1-4dbc-9ab9-35c6fbf279bf">